What is a neighbourhood plan?

 Can there be more than one neighbourhood plan in the same area?

-No. While there may be multiple neighbourhoods within a borough, they are not allowed to overlap geographically.
-Residents and businesses can only be in one designated area, which is why so much time and effort is being given to agreeing the area beforehand.
+No. While there may be multiple designated neighbourhood areas within a borough, they are not allowed to overlap geographically.
+Residents and businesses can only be in one designated area, which is why so much time and effort is being given to consulting widely on the boundary before we apply to the Council for designation of the PlanWimbledon area.

 How can I get involved in PlanWimbledon?